Ajay-adt/dqt/docs/quickstart.md

     #import
     from dqt.DQEngine import DataValidationEngine

-    # Create an instance of DataValidationEngine
+    # Create an instance of DataValidationEngine with the provided parameters
     engine = DataValidationEngine(
         spark,
         GXDS_STORAGE_ACCOUNT_NAME,